 There are numerous map resources available for hiking the Pacific Crest Trail through Oregon.
 As one of the Ten Essentials, every PCT hiker should carry a map and compass, and know how to properly read them.
 While the PCT is (mostly) clearly marked through the state of Oregon, inclement weather (e.g., fog or a sudden snow shower) can hide the trail, recent fires can destroy parts of the trail, and blowdown can block portions of the trail.
 A good trail map can keep you on course or show you a nearby exit route.
 Here are some of the best PCT map options:

 Each map shows the PCT as it winds its way through Oregon, and notes all the river and creek crossings (some seasonal, some no longer reliable), connecting trails and roads, and nearby peaks.
 On the margins of each map are informational bits on the trail, wilderness areas, local flora and fauna, climate and weather, and general hiking tips.
-Each map page also offers a condensed elevation profiles.
-Unfortunately, these maps do not offer any trail mileage information between junctions or significant landmarks, and, being somewhat out-of-date, do not show some of the more recent trail changes and rerouted sections.
+Each map also provides condensed elevation profiles.
+Unfortunately, these maps do not offer any trail mileage information between junctions or significant landmarks.
+Also, being rather out-of-date, they do not show some of the more recent trail changes and rerouted sections.
 USFS PCT maps are $16 each and printed on waterproof paper.

-The upside to GT maps is that they’re ideal for section hiking a small portion of the PCT in any of these regions, and that they can easily be folded up and carried in your pocket.
+The upside to GT maps is that they’re ideal for section-hiking portions of the PCT in any of these regions, and that they can easily be folded up and carried in your pocket.
 The front side of each map shows detailed trail, road and area information; the backside of each lists trails covered and nearby recreation facilities (e.g., campgrounds, shelters, resorts, etc.).
-The downside to GT maps is that if you’re covering a long distance, you need to carry a lot of them—and they’re printed on regular paper, which is not waterproof and has a tendency to tear once the maps start to get a little worn from use.
+The downside to GT maps is that if you’re covering a long distance, you need to carry a lot of them.
+Plus, they’re printed on regular paper, which is not waterproof and has a tendency to tear once the maps start to get a little worn from use.
 GT offers two larger maps printed on waterproof paper, Mt.
-Hood/Timberline Trail (#462S) and Columbia River Gorge West (#428S), that covers a small portion of the PCT (guidebook Section 6).
+Hood/Timberline Trail (#462S) and Columbia River Gorge West (#428S), that covers a small portion of the PCT.
 Green Trails maps are $8–$14 each.